joshuaejs/arista_eos_audit/README.md

 ## About this repository

 This repo has python content to collect eos commands from Arista devices.
-It also has python content to audit offine the data collected and to generate a report.
+It also has python content to audit offline the data collected and to generate a report.

 ## Repository details